muxuezi/tkRAD/README.md

 compatible with your ongoing code development, it is a rather relevant practice to keep your favourite `tkRAD` version copied into your own application's source library.

+### REQUIREMENTS

+#### Mandatory requirements:

+* `tkRAD` works fine with **Python v3.2 or later** installed on your own OS platform;

+* at least `tkinter` package must also be installed, which is the common default case when you install Python;

+make sure this package really exists on your system by entering in a console terminal:

+    $ python3

+    >>> import tkinter    # case-sensitive /!\

+if you get an error message, `tkinter` is *NOT* installed;

+use your favourite package manager to solve this issue;

+#### Optional requirements:

+* only `tkRAD.easy.builder2` needs **Python v2.7 or later**
+installed to work fine, since this module has been especially designed for these early versions of Python;

+* if you use `tkRAD.easy.builder2` with Python v2.7+, you must also have `Tkinter` package installed, which is the common default case when you install Python2.7+;

+make sure this package really exists on your system by entering in a console terminal:

+    $ python

+    >>> import Tkinter    # case-sensitive /!\

+if you get an error message, `Tkinter` is *NOT* installed;

+use your favourite package manager to solve this issue;

 ## BASIC USAGE